 Water blanch 3 minutes in boiling water, or steam blanch 5 minutes.
 Promptly cool, drain, package, seal and freeze.

 Water blanch small heads 3 minutes, medium heads 4 minutes, and large heads 5 minutes.
+Steam blanch small heads 5 minutes, medium heads 6 minutes, and large heads 7 minutes.
 Cool promptly, drain, package, seal and freeze.

 Cabbage (including Chinese cabbage)